BottleRocketStudios/Android-Vault/README.md

     *   Build and upload: `./gradlew --refresh-dependencies clean uploadToMaven`
     *   Build only: `./gradlew --refresh-dependencies clean jarRelease`

-#### Build Steps
-Steps are based on using Jenkins continuous integration server.
-These can be performed on a *nix system by following the steps below

-1. Clone/Extract the repository to a build workspace

-1. Add the Android tools folder (in the android SDK) to your path Example:

-        export ANDROID_HOME=/path/to/sdk

-1. Set your artifactory credentials using Jenkins stored credentials.

-        _ARTIFACTORY_CREDENTIALS=user:password

-1. Perform dependency refresh with build while in the project root directory.

-        ./gradlew --refresh-dependencies clean uploadArchives

 ### Changelog
 *   1.2.4 - Open source release.
 *   1.2.3 - Key Caching.